netascode/nac-validate/README.md

 | `affected_items_label` | No | `"Affected Items"` | Label for the violations list |
 | `references` | No | `[]` | Links to documentation |

-Rich terminal output (with explanation, recommendation, and references sections) is enabled automatically when `title`, `explanation`, and `recommendation` are all set.
+Rich terminal output sections (title header, explanation, recommendation, references) are rendered individually for whichever attributes are set.
+Setting any of `title`, `explanation`, or `recommendation` enables enhanced output; only populated sections are shown.

 **`Violation`** - Represents a single validation failure: